rushwije/MBA_roadmap/README.md

 # Simulation study and analysis scripts for paper "A roadmap for systematic identification and analysis of multiple biases in causal inference"

-Authors: Wijesuriya R.^\*^, Hughes R.A., Carlin J.B, Peters R.L ., Koplin J.J , and Moreno-Betancur M.
+Authors: Wijesuriya R.\*, Hughes R.A., Carlin J.B, Peters R.L ., Koplin J.J , and Moreno-Betancur M.

 \*Author responsible for the code